Summer in the Wilderness of Jack London and Robert Service

 Located 90 miles north of Juneau, in Southeast Alaska. at the end of the longest fjord in North America.
 The Historic Skagway Inn is surrounded by mountains and glaciers, located in Skagway, Alaska's Klondike Gold Rush National Historical Park.
-Access is by Alaska Airlines to Juneau, the Alaska Marine Highway (the state ferry system).
+Access is by Alaska Airlines to Juneau (commuter plane rest of the way), the Alaska Marine Highway (the state ferry system).

 About Historic Skagway Inn